We may earn affiliate commissions for the recommended products. Learn more.

 Two of TotalAV’s most expensive plans (Internet Security and Total Security) include TotalVPN, and as far as antivirus VPNs go, it’s pretty decent.
 A VPN reroutes traffic through a secure server in your chosen country.
 Meaning that it’s encrypted, and you can remain private when browsing online.

-TotalVPN comes with unlimited data and includes a relatively wide range of servers, with over 50 of them in 30 countries.
+TotalVPN comes with unlimited data and servers in 35 countries.
 I tested it out by connecting to a server in Belgium.
 I was connected within seconds, and, more importantly, it didn’t noticeably slow down my browsing experience.

 TotalAV VPN server locations